Knowledge-Driven Federated Graph Learning on Model Heterogeneity: Methodology

 \subsection{Knowledge-Aware Model Aggregation}

 Given the heterogeneity among clients, the learning efficiency of each client's model varies accordingly.
-Traditional federated learning methods typically employ an averaging aggregation strategy \cite{2017FedAvg}, which does not take into account the differences among the models from various clients.
-This oversight can result in lower-performing models adversely affecting overall performance.
-To address this issue, we propose a Knowledge-Aware Model Aggregation mechanism that dynamically assigns weights based on the information content and learning knowledge levels of each client's model.
-This dynamic weighting aggregation enhances collaborative efficiency by ensuring that the models from clients with rich knowledge do not suffer from the shortcomings of those with limited knowledge.
-Simultaneously, it allows clients with lesser knowledge to receive more guidance from the knowledgeable clients, thereby improving the model's convergence and robustness.
+Traditional FL methods typically employ an averaging aggregation strategy~\cite{2017FedAvg}, which does not take into account the model heterogeneity scenario.
+This oversight results in conflicted models aggregation and suboptimal overall performance.
+To address it, we propose a Knowledge-Aware Model Aggregation mechanism that dynamically assigns weights based on learned knowledge quality of each client's model.
+Through dynamic weighting, well-informed clients is protected from the adverse effects of clients with limited knowledge.
+Simultaneously, it channels greater guidance from knowledgeable clients to less-informed ones, improving convergence and robustness.

 Specifically, when aggregating the copilot models from each client, the server first considers the \textbf{data volume} from an overall perspective and calculates volume weight accordingly, denoted as: